drzekunguo/LLM_Agent_Power_System_Balance/README.md

 This repository contains the codebase for leveraging Large Language Model (LLM) Agents to assist in decision-making for power system operations.
 It includes Jupyter Notebook and MATLAB scripts for various tasks related to power system balance.

+*ChatGPT o1 assisted with debugging and commenting on this code.

 ## Repository Structure

 - `Prob Generator.ipynb`: A Jupyter Notebook utilizing Microsoft's Autogen framework for probabilistic generation and system operation tasks.